zahradnik-io/youtube-scripts/Projects/ideas.md

 - Low latency audio under Linux
 - BSD
 - OpnSense
+- WebRTC
+- OpenWrt
+- Building and customizing linux kernel
+- Is ArchLinux appropriate for a server?

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?